 Tulane University and the U.S. Army Engineer Corps of Engineers have partnered to provide a unique, graduate-level certificate program that focuses on teaching students both the science and engineering associated with river management.
 There is an emphasis on the academic underpinnings as well as pragmatic applications, and the interdisciplinary nature of rivers is stressed by including faculty who work in geology, civil engineering, geomorphology, river mechanics and engineering, biogeochemistry, ecology and numerical modeling.
 This program is offered fully online, combining self-taught modules with weekly Live Sessions and is available to students everywhere.
 This certificate program can, but does not have to, serve as a step toward a graduate degree in the subject.

-The River Science and Engineering program will consist of the completion of one required course, RCSE 6800 Intro to River Science & Eng (3 c.h.), that will be offered every Fall and Spring semester initially, and four of five additional courses (more elective course may be added in future semesters) that will begin being offered in the Fall 2018 Semester.
+The River Science and Engineering program will consist of the completion of one required course, RCSE 6800 Intro to River Science & Eng (3 c.h.), that will be offered every Fall and Spring semester initially, and five additional courses (more elective courses may be added in the future).
 The existing coursework in the program is: